-Ali Applicants
+All Applicants

 - Forward the completed 4-page application form (both sides of two sheets), the non-refundable \$15 application fee, and the activity cards to the Office of Admissions. - Submit the recommendation form to counselor or academic adviser, who will return the completed form directly to the Office of Admissions. - Request official transcripts for all academic work completed to be sent directly from each school attended to the Office of Admissions.
-Transfer applicants who have completed the equivalent of one year or more of college level work need not submit a secondary school transcript. - All freshmen must submit SAT, ACT, or Washington Pre-College Test scores. - Male freshmen applicants who plan to participate in intercollegiate athletics should be aware that the SAT is used in certain cases to determine athletic eligibility. - 5.
-Students are encouraged to arrange an interview with a member of the Admissions staff.
+Transfer applicants who have completed the equivalent of one year or more of college level work need not submit a secondary school transcript. - 4.
+All freshmen must submit SAT, ACT, or Washington Pre-College Test - Male freshmen applicants who plan to participate in intercollegiate athletics should be aware that the SAT is used in certain cases to determine athletic eligibility. - Students are encouraged to arrange an interview with a member of the Admissions staff.
 (See Campus Visit information on page 22.)

-School of Music Applicants
+Music Applicants

-In addition to submitting the regular application, applicants to the School of Music are required to audition for the Music faculty either in person or by tape.
-Further details can be obtained from the Dean of the School of Music.
+In addition to submitting the regular application, applicants to the Department of Music are required to audition for the Music faculty either in person or by tape.
+Further details can be obtained from the Chairman of the Department of Music.